-The first scenario shows the current approach of DMCF, where every I/O operation is done against the cloud storage service offered by the cloud provider, which is Azure Storage in this work.
+The first scenario shows the original approach of DMCF, where every I/O operation is done against the cloud storage service offered by the cloud provider, which is Azure Storage in this work.
 While this storage service is suitable for persistent data, it could be inefficient for temporary data.
 The main benefits of a cloud storage service are the convenience of using every tool offered by the same provider and the persistence options offered, even in different geographical regions.
 Nevertheless, there are, at least, four disadvantages about this approach.
 First, proprietary interfaces and tools to access the storage service offered by different providers.
 Second, the performance offered by this services could have limitations that can not be avoided and performance could not be stable when there are peaks of use by other users.
-Third, the storage services are offered in a closed configuration, and can not be customized to the necessities of users at any time.
+Third, the storage services are offered in a closed configuration, and can not be customized for the necessities of users at any time.
 Fourth, the cloud philosophy is tightly related with the pay-per-use concept.
 However, it does not make sense to pay for temporary data as if it was persistent data.

 The second scenario, and the first contribution of this paper, is to use Hercules as the default storage for temporary generated data.
 Temporary data is becoming more and more popular in data analysis and many-task based applications.
 Most of these applications are developed as a sequence of tasks that communicate by using temporary files.
 Hercules I/O nodes can be deployed on as many VM instances as needed by the user depending on the required performance and the characteristics of data.
 Even the instance type can be configured according to the necessities of each different application.
-As stated in Section III, Hercules offers different user-level interfaces such as POSIX-like, put/get, and MPI-IO, allowing a more flexible deployment of legacy applications than the default cloud storage service.
+As stated in Section 3, Hercules offers different user-level interfaces such as POSIX-like, put/get, and MPI-IO, allowing a more flexible deployment of legacy applications than the default cloud storage service.
 Cost-wise it is needed to better study the competition between using a persistence-focused service against launching Hercules I/O node instances as temporary storage.

 The third scenario shows an even tighter integration of DMCF and Hercules infrastructures.
-In this scenario Hercules I/O nodes share virtual instances with the DMCF workers.
-If the data needed by the DMCF worker is stored inside the Hercules I/O node running in the same instance, it will not be necessary to use the network for accessing data, and every I/O operation will be completely local.
-This functionality, paired with the improved data placement algorithm that stores all the data related with one file in the same Hercules I/O node, and with a DMCF scheduler that co-locates the tasks in the nodes where the data is stored, can lead to even better performance, exposing and exploiting data locality.
+In this scenario, initial input and final output are stored on persistent Azure storage, while intermediate data are stored on Hercules in-memory nodes.
+Hercules I/O nodes share virtual instances with the DMCF workers.
+If the data needed by a DMCF worker is stored inside the Hercules I/O node running in the same instance, it will not be necessary to use the network for accessing data, thus every I/O operation will be completely local.